-To be considered for the RN to BSN completer degree program the student must:
+To be considered for the BSN-DE Completion degree program the student must:

-- Be admitted to Ouachita Baptist University with regular admission status and maintain at least a 2.00 GPA at Ouachita Baptist University. - ACT score of 20 with a minimum of 16 in each subset on the ACT.
-Completion of any required developmental education must be submitted to be eligible for consideration. - 3.
-Declare pre-nursing as a course of study. - 4.
-Take BSN courses acquired only from Ouachita Baptist University prior to admission into the Ouachita Baptist Nursing program, earning no less than a "C" grade in each BSN course.
+- 1. Be admitted to OBU with regular admission status and maintain at least a 2.00 GPA at OBU. - 2.
+Declare nursing as a major. - 3.
+Take BSN courses acquired only from OBU prior to admission into the OBU Nursing program, earning no less than a "C" grade in each BSN course.
 No one nursing course can be taken more than two times, or no more than one unsuccessful attempt at two different nursing courses in one semester can occur to continue to take BSN courses.
-Required Ouachita Baptist University BSN courses to be taken prior to admission to Ouachita Baptist University nursing program include NURS 3003 Theories in Nursing, NURS 3013 Informatics in Nursing, and NURS 3023 Issues and Ethics.
-BSN courses that cannot be attained prior to entry into the Ouachita Baptist University nursing program include NURS 3102 Evidenced-Based Nursing Research, NURS 3111 Seminar: Applying Evidence-Based Research, NURS, 3203 Advanced Health Assessment, NURS 4014 Community Health in Nursing, NURS 4023 Transcultural Nursing, NURS 4003 Health Care Pathophysiology, NURS 4034 Leadership and Management in Nursing Practice, and NURS 4601 Capstone.
+Required OBU BSN courses to be taken prior to admission to OBU nursing program include NURS 3003 Theories in Nursing, 3013 Informatics in Healthcare, and NURS 3023 Issues and Ethics.
+BSN courses that cannot be attained prior to entry into the OBU nursing program include NURS 3102 Evidenced Based Nursing Research, NURS 3111 Seminar: Applying Evidence Based Research, and 3203 Advanced Health Assessment NURS 4014 Community Health in Nursing, NURS 4023 Transcultural Nursing, NURS 4003 Health Care Pathophysiology, NURS 4034 Leadership and Management in Nursing Practice, and NURS Capstone 4601.
 No transferred BSN courses will be accepted from another nursing program.